Thursday, 8 October 2009

 Mandela

 Add VideoI spent 4 weeks in South Africa in 1994 and was blown away by the optimism and this video brings it all back.
-There's a piece where Mandela stands up with a Springbok cap in front of a crowd of black people.
+There's a piece where Mandela stands up with a Springbok cap in front of a crowd of people.
 Sometimes leadership needs to be seen, not explained...